dataaxiom/ghcr-cleanup-action/README.md

 before is deleted, effetively untagging the image, but the underlying image will not be deleted unless all tags are deleted.

-### Keep 'n' untagged images cleanup
+### Keep 'n' untagged images cleanup (keep-n-untagged)

-Cleans up untagged images but keeps the number of "keep-n-untagged" images.
-It supports multi-architecture images so the number of untagged images showing after running the action may be higher then the number-tagged value set.
+Keeps all tagged images and removes all untagged images except for the number of "keep-n-untagged" images (sorted by date).
+It supports multi-architecture images so the number of untagged images showing after running the action may be higher then the keep-n-untagged value set.

 ```yaml
 jobs: